-Born 14 years ago from the visionary insights of Giuliana Conte and Tono Cruz, Fate Festival has been carried out with enthusiasm from everyone living in San Potito Sannitico, a remote mountain village at the foot of the Matese Regional Park.
+Born in 2004 from the visionary insights of Giuliana Conte and Tono Cruz, Fate Festival has been carried out with enthusiasm from everyone living in San Potito Sannitico, a remote mountain village at the foot of the Matese Regional Park.

 The peculiarity of this diverse art festival is that the locals are a part of both the creative process and the artistic production: they all work for the public good, reactivating San Potito Sannitico through different forms of art be it cinema, theater, dance, music, gardening, or –as is the case from 2014- urban art.

 Through art, locals are becoming actively involved in the life of their village and stimulated to produce new ideas.
 Fate is a festival of doing, of participation in making a collective and collaborative artwork, of reconnecting with the village and its different corners.
 It’s an urban regeneration that is all thanks to everyone!